Ep 27: Mask-Related Skin Problems – Causes, Treatment & Prevention

 Choose your fabrics wisely

 The other thing would be to choose your fabrics wisely.
 The worst types of material for maskne is a polyester lining.
 These are the ones present in the surgical mask – because it is an occlusive fibre.
 Natural fibres such as cotton and silk are breathable.
 However, they also become saturated with sweat and get very heavy and uncomfortable if you are living in a tropical climate.
 This contributes to the sticky sensation you find on your skin and it can get uncomfortable when you’re speaking.
 Skin discomfort is a very important factor to address.
-Because, it is very often your body’s way of creating a feedback loop to inform you that what is present on your skin environment is not ideal.
+This is because it is very often your body’s way of creating a feedback loop to inform you that what is present on your skin environment is not ideal.

 What I have worked on is biofunctional textile that’s been published in the Journal of the American Academy of Dermatology as an ideal fabric mask design.
 This design coveres the orifices.
 At the same time, ensuring that there is still sufficient comfort on the skin for when you speak.